killouto/cognitive-tasks-persian-mobile-desktop/nback2-mobile/NBack_README.md

 ## Purpose

-The 2-back task measures **working memory** and **updating**, requiring participants to respond only when the current stimulus matches the one from two steps earlier.
+The 2-back task measures **working memory**, requiring participants to respond only when the current stimulus matches the one from two steps earlier.

 ## Attribution